tmhglnd/jit.underworld/README.md

 - context name : use the name of your jit.underworld context
 - parameter name : set a custom parameter name for referring when capturing (optional, if none it will use a random number)

+**attributes**
+- `@capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.

 **messages**
-- `capture` - enable/disable the capturing for this object when you run the capture message on jit.underworld.
+- `signal` - capture incoming signal or throughput in realtime mode.
+Signals will be converted to `float` via snapshot per render bang.
+- `messages` - set attributes via messages
 ## jit.persephone

 The spouse of jit.hades~.
 Captures all "regular" data per rendering frame.
 This can be `int`'s, `float`'s, `list`'s or `symbol`'s.
 All will be stored in the dictionary for non-realtime rendering.